microsoft/PowerStig/README.md

 ### Unreleased

+* Updated IE STIGs (V-46477) with the decimal value
 * Updated New-StigCheckList to output StigViewer 2.7.1 ckl files
 * Added SkipRule functionality to all composite resources
 * Added StigData for FireFox STIG V4R21